karinmcode/dancegifs.com/README.md

 Interactive Learning: Each entry includes links to video tutorials and further resources, allowing for an immersive learning experience.

 # Contributing
-We welcome contributions to the Dance Step Gallery!
+We welcome contributions to the DanceGifs.com!
 If you have a dance step or resource to add, please contact us at karin4dnc@gmail.com, or visit our database to add your input.